Bahnhofstrasse (2019) - 4½'

 Bahnhofstrasse was originally composed as part of a cycle of ten art songs for solo voice that I adapted from my favorite poems by James Joyce.
-I later wrote this choral setting (along with choral settings of Night Piece and Strings in the Earth and Air) for my friend Thomas Colohan, artistic director of the Washington Master Chorale, for the Chorale's 10th Anniversary Season opening concert on October 27, 2019 in Washington, DC.
+I later wrote an SATB choral setting (along with choral settings of Night Piece and Strings in the Earth and Air) for my friend Thomas Colohan, artistic director of the Washington Master Chorale, for the Chorale's 10th Anniversary Season opening concert on October 27, 2019 in Washington, DC.

 It's an existential piece about the loss of youth.
 In 1917, James Joyce suffered a sudden and painful attack of lumbago while walking along Bahnhofstrasse, the chic main street in Zurich, Switzerland.
 His condition was compounded by increasing blindness due to glaucoma.

 Bahnhofstrasse underscores Joyce’s angst as he discovers youth is fleeting.
 Yet, being middle-aged, he realizes he’s not old enough to benefit from the "old heart's wisdom" that comes in the autumn of life.